Taking good notes will help you remember what you’ve read and heard. It benefits both learning and studying:

 If your professor provides the slides before class, download them in advance and annotate them during lecture.
 This approach frees up mental space for you to listen and understand the material.
 You can focus on what the lecturer adds to the information presented on the slides.

 When the content of the readings and lectures overlaps significantly, consolidate your notes as you go.
 Use what you learn from the second source (readings or lecture) to add to your notes from the first (lecture or readings).
 Use a different colour to distinguish the source of the information.

 This is a note-taking system with a pre-organized layout: a large note-taking space, with a cue column (questions, formulae, keywords) to the left and a summary row (at-a-glance summary, 4-6 sentences) along the bottom of the page.
 Selecting and organizing information for this system ensures active processing, increasing your understanding and recall.
 It also helps you produce useful study notes.
-See here for a visual example.

 A concept summary helps you organize fundamental, general ideas in math and science courses.
 Creating one helps to clarify your understanding and improve your memory for the information.
 First, identify a key idea.
 Then, use categories to organize the material (e.g., key formulae, definitions, units, symbols, conventions, simple examples, relevant knowns and unknowns, etc.).
-See here for an example.

 Making a mind map involves selecting and organizing information in a visual, hierarchical format.
 To do so, you need to make choices about what to include, how to show relationships and connections, and how best to present information.
 You can use a mind map to represent the content of a lecture or textbook chapter, or a whole course.

 Taking good notes in lectures and from weekly readings is just the beginning.
 Remember that your goal is to learn the course content.
 Make sure you understand and remember the information by engaging with your notes over the course of the semester.